lugg/react-native-config/README.md

+# Difference with upstream: This fork obfuscates the environment variables!

 # Config variables for React Native apps

 Module to expose config variables to your javascript code in React Native, supporting iOS, Android and Windows.